tungstenfabric/tf-tripleo-heat-templates/REMOTE-COMPUTE-README.md

 ```
 (FQDNs of Overcloud nodes can be taken from /etc/hosts of one of overcloud node)

+5. Edit manager manifest - add one more control with node nodeselector and Subcluster param

 ```bash
 kubectl edit manager -n tf
 ```